 Without a doubt, technology has excellent ability of shaping the world.
 Nowadays, Big Data is the most famous technology trend, which will make an impact on the world in the near future.
 It is assumed that by the year 2020, the stored data amount will be 50 times bigger than the present amount.
 Basically, SAP HANA is a strategic platform that combines or unifies all the data.
 SAP HANA is great for applications’ central data management as it is capable and open in managing transactional and analytics workloads on a single platform.
-Furthermore, integration capabilities of SAP HANA makes easy to unify it with different technologies like Hadoop and others in order to obtain effective and suitable landscape of Big Data.
+Furthermore, sap hadoop integration makes easy to unify it with different technologies like Hadoop and others in order to obtain effective and suitable landscape of Big Data.

 Integrating Hadoop Power with SAP HANA –